-- With the top consisting of the portion of the façades above the top of the 32nd floor; employing building step-backs on the 33rd floor to provide for outdoor terraces; employing further step-backs above the 33rd floor to articulate the top of the building; using attractive materials and architectural design to screen all mechanical elements located above the 33rd floor; using high-quality building materials and incorporating decorative lighting elements to create an aesthetically pleasing cap; - 2-levels of below grade parking (minimum 65 spaces); - Locating waste and recycling facilities within the proposed building screened from views of adjacent properties; - Providing barrier-free access to all floors in accordance with the City of London Facility Accessibility and Design Standards (to the extent feasible to facilitate access and use); and, - The provision of public art. - (b) The Site Plan Approval Authority BE REQUESTED to implement the design features recommended in part (a) above, through the Site Plan approval process as well as consider, where possible: - i) Additional screening of the receiving/moving/garbage truck bays from the Talbot Street sidewalk while maintaining pedestrian and vehicular visibility to the northwest retail space; - ii) Landscaped screening west of the six (6) northern most surface parking spaces; - iii) A modified design for the fenestration in the vertical strip which extends from the seventh floor to roof level on the north and west elevations to provide for a more aesthetically pleasing contribution to the skyline; and, - iv) The use of glazed accent windows in place of or in addition to the aluminium panel slot detailing on the parking garage elevations from floors 2 to 6 inclusive to provide an opportunity for breaking up the façade (especially at the corner) and animating the façade at night.
+- With the top consisting of the portion of the façades above the top of the 32nd floor; employing building step-backs on the 33rd floor to provide for outdoor terraces; employing further step-backs above the 33rd floor to articulate the top of the building; using attractive materials and architectural design to screen all mechanical elements located above the 33rd floor; using high-quality building materials and incorporating decorative lighting elements to create an aesthetically pleasing cap; - 2-levels of below grade parking (minimum 65 spaces); - Locating waste and recycling facilities within the proposed building screened from views of adjacent properties; - Providing barrier-free access to all floors (to the extent feasible to facilitate access and use); and, - The provision of public art. - (b) The Site Plan Approval Authority BE REQUESTED to implement the design features recommended in part (a) above, through the Site Plan approval process as well as consider, where possible: - i) Additional screening of the receiving/moving/garbage truck bays from the Talbot Street sidewalk; - ii) Landscaped screening west of the six (6) northern most surface parking spaces; - iii) A modified design for the fenestration in the vertical strip which extends along the tower portion of the building on the north and west elevations to provide for a more aesthetically pleasing contribution to the skyline; and, - iv) The use of glazed accent windows in place of or in addition to the aluminium panel slot detailing on parking garage facades to provide an opportunity for breaking up the façade (especially at the corner) and animating the façade at night.